-Independence Day: ‘Fulfilled needs in first term, will fulfil aspirations in second term,’ says Modi
+I-Day speech: ‘Why were Articles 370, 35A still temporary if they were so important,’ asks PM Modi

 Live updates

+8.12 am: The government’s work on the Jal Jeevan Mission will progress with great vigour in the years to come, says PM Modi.
+“The country has to make its place in the world and has to make itself free from poverty.
+It is not a favour to anyone,” says Modi.
+“We have made many successful efforts to reduce poverty in the last five years.”

+8.05 am: Modi says that every government at the Centre and in the states in the last 70 years, irrespective of which party they belonged to, worked for the welfare of the people.
+“It is unfortunate, however, that so many people lack access to water even 70 years after Independence,” he says.

-7.56 am: “If Article 370 and Article 35A were so important, why did you keep them temporary and not make them permanent?”
+7.56 am: “If Article 370 and Article 35A were so important, why did you keep them temporary and not make them permanent despite having huge majorities?”
 Modi asks.
 “It means you also know that what happened was not correct, but you just did not have the courage or resolve to bring reforms.
 It would have jeopardised your political future, but for me the country’s future is everything.”

 7.55 am: “In the last 70 years, these laws led to separatism and militancy and helped prosper dynasty politics and corruption,” says Modi on Kashmir.